anomaly/gallagher/docs/docs/installation.md

 > Our testsuites are configured to run with and without TLS certificates to ensure that we support both modes of operation.

-In instances (such as Github actions, where we store the certificate and key in the Github secrets manager) where you can't store the certficiate and key in the filesystem, you can use Python's `tempfile` module to create temporary files and clean up once you are done using them.
+In instances (such as Github actions, where we store the certificate and key in the Github secrets manager) where you can't store the certificate and key in the filesystem, you can use Python's `tempfile` module to create temporary files and clean up once you are done using them.

 ```python
 import tempfile